flyingtoaster0/flyingtoaster0/_posts/2016-11-29-a-smaller-breakout.md

 Next, I followed the schematic I designed for the breakout board I tried to assemble previously.
 After everything was connected, I plugged it in to my computer and got a "new device found" notification!

-After I found the driver for the Atmega32u4's bootloader, I downloaded FLIP which is a program that can be used to flash Atmel microcontrollers with the stock bootloader.
+After I found the driver for the Atmega32u4's bootloader, I downloaded FLIP which is a program that can be used to flash Atmel microcontrollers that have their stock bootloader.
 I flashed a .hex file from my keyboard project, and it seemed to flash successfully.
 I unplugged it, and wired up my 2x2 keyboard matrix.
 It's a disgusting mess of wires, but it worked!

 ![Keyboard circuit](/assets/numpad_keyboard/a_smaller_breakout/atmega32u4_breakout_breadboard_keyboard.jpg)